-Many of the children waiting to be adopted in the UK are over three years old and Diagrama is keen to hear from people who feel they have the skills required to adopt a child in this age group.

-There are some children who are younger than three and often social workers are looking to place them with permanent families as part of early permanence arrangements.
-Early permanence placements allow infants and young children, to be placed with families who may go on to adopt them.
+Most of the children waiting to be adopted in the UK are over four years old and Diagrama is keen to hear from people who feel they have the skills required to adopt a child in this age group.
+There are some children who are younger than four and often social workers are looking to place them with permanent families as part of early permanence arrangements.
+Early permanence placements allow infants and young children to be placed with families who may go on to adopt them.
 These children will usually come from complex family backgrounds and have some additional uncertainties.
 The courts may decide to place these infants with early permanency carers while long term decisions are made about the child.
-In some cases, the courts will decide these infants will need to return to their birth families.
-If the court decides adoption is the long-term plan for the child, then the early permanency carer can apply to do this.
+In some cases the courts will decide these infants will need to return to their birth families.
+If the court decides adoption is the long-term plan for the child then the early permanency carer can apply to do this.

-If you would like to know more about Early Permanency, please contact one of the members of our social work team.
+If you would like to know more about Early Permanency, a member of the Diagrama team will be able to discuss this further with you.